-A Southern Movie Bonus: Yet Another Spooky, Scary Southern Sampler, the 21st Century Edition
+A Southern Movie Bonus: Yet Another Spooky, Scary Southern Sampler, Twenty-First Century Edition

 In October, everybody loves horror movies.
 Even people who don’t like horror movies.
 All of the movies listed below are set in the South, are available on streaming services, and can satisfy a Halloween-time craving for a spooky, scary movie.
 Earlier this month, the sampler focused on older movies from the late ’60s to the early ’80s.
 This time, all four were released in the new millenium.